-For consideration before this Committee, is a proposed bill, the intent of which is to establish a two-year moratorium on the mining, extraction, excavation, or stockpiling of inland sand.
+For consideration before this Committee, is a proposed bill, the purpose of which is to declare a year moratorium on mining of Central Maui inland sand.

 Background.
-LURF understands that this proposed bill was prompted by concerns relating to the excavation, movement and exportation of sand off-island, allegedly without proper permits.
-Contentions also exist regarding the possible mishandling of ancient 'oiwi encountered during the movement of sand.
+LURF understands that this proposed bill was initially prompted by concerns relating to the excavation, movement and exportation of inland sand, allegedly without proper permits.
+Contentions also exist regarding the possible mishandling of ancient 'oiwi encountered during the movement of inland sand.

-This bill was initially proposed as a measure to amend the comprehensive zoning ordinance (Title 19, Maui County Code [MCC]) which would be procedurally subject to review by the County's three Planning Commissions, and final approval by the Council, as is proper for all land use-related matters.
-Decisions, however, were subsequently made by introducers to instead propose other versions of the bill as measures intended to protect the environment under Title 20, MCC - "Environmental Protection," reportedly so that the newly drafted ordinance will move quicker through the review process.
+This bill was initially proposed as a measure to amend the comprehensive zoning ordinance (Title 19, Maui County Code [MCC]) to establish a moratorium on the exporting of sand off-island.
+Such a zoning measure would be procedurally subject to review by the County's three Planning Commissions, and final approval by the Council, as is proper for all land use-related matters.
+Decisions, however, were subsequently made by introducers to instead propose other iterations of the bill as measures intended to protect the environment under Title 20, MCC - "Environmental Protection," reportedly so that the newly drafted versions of the ordinance will move quicker through the review process.

 LURF's Position.
-LURF is not in any way opposed to measures intended to protect the environment, or efforts made to respect and preserve native Hawaiian cultural, archeological or burial sites.
+LURF is not in any way opposed to measures intended to protect Maui's environment and natural resources, or efforts made to respect and preserve native Hawaiian cultural, archeological or burial sites.
 LURF must, however, strongly caution against the improper circumvention of procedures for the enactment of land use laws and ordinances, including moratoria, particularly in cases where the deprivation of constitutional and vested rights of private landowners may be at stake.

-With respect to the subject bill proposing to establish a moratorium on sand mining, LURF has both procedural and substantive concerns with the measure and respectfully requests this Committee's consideration of the following issues:
+With respect to the subject bill proposing to declare a moratorium on mining Central Maui inland sand, LURF has both procedural and substantive concerns with the measure and respectfully requests this Committee's consideration of the following issues: